Dehaka Abilities and Strategy

 Isolation adds a second powerful crowd control to Dehaka's kit, which really helps to increase his threat level in team fights.
 By landing Isolation on one target and Drag on another, you can drastically tilt a fight in your team's favour.
 The ability to crowd control two enemies out while dealing damage with Dark Swarm, is what makes Dehaka such a disruptive presence for the enemy team.
 The threat of this close range combo can sometimes zone mutliple enemies away from you, especially when you have team mates with you who can punish controlled targets.

-The ideal targets to use Isolation on are Supports or damage dealers.
+The ideal targets to use Isolation on are Healers or damage dealers.
 It will help to land it on any enemy during a team fight; however, you want to maximise your value and remove damage and healing from the enemy team's tool kit.
 Landing Isolation on a Tank will impair that Hero for a time, but it will not reduce the tank's Health by a significant amount.
 Fortunately, Dehaka has many tools to slip past the frontline (including Brushstalker which will be outlined below).
 If you take Contagion at Level 20, try to land Isolation on two or more targets who are clumped together, even if they are Tanks or Bruisers.

 - Mana: 70